AdrianTheHacker/Intelligent-Recipe-Matching-Tool/README.md

-# Recipe Fuzzy Search Example
+# Intelligent Recipe Matching Tool
 Author - Adrian Tarantino ([@AdrianTheHacker](https://github.com/AdrianTheHacker))

 Here is where you can find all code relating to the real world problem in [How do Phones Understand Your Typos? | Overview of Fuzzy Search Algorithms & Implementation - AdrianTheHacker]([https://www.youtube.com/@AdrianTheHacker](https://youtu.be/g49cB290HRQ?si=KtgVmSQ9Wsv3iiEs)).
 I encourage you to watch that video before attempting this problem.